-Funded by the Ministry of Culture and Tourism and under the main sponsorship of Halkbank, curiously awaited Ankara International Film Festival will meet the audiences again with a program full of surprises between 20-30 April 2017.
+Funded by the Ministry of Culture and Tourism and under the main sponsorship of Halkbank, curiously awaited Ankara International Film Festival met the audiences again with a program full of surprises between 20-30 April 2017.

-Festival will include the following sections this year: In Memory of, Fresh from Berlin, One Country: Spain, A Retrospective: Terence Davies, Blindness, Masterwork and From the World Festivals.
+Festival included the following sections last year: In Memory of, Fresh from Berlin, One Country: Spain, A Retrospective: Terence Davies, Blindness, Masterwork and From the World Festivals.

 In Memory of

-In this section we will commemorate Michelangelo Antonioni with Passenger, Ingmar Bergman with Smiles of a Summer Night, as well as Abbas Kiarostami with Close up, Andrej Wajda with Afterimage and Jacques Rivette with La Bande des Quatre.
+In this section we commemorates Michelangelo Antonioni with Passenger, Ingmar Bergman with Smiles of a Summer Night, as well as Abbas Kiarostami with Close up, Andrej Wajda with Afterimage and Jacques Rivette with La Bande des Quatre.

 Fresh from Berlin

-This year, Ankara International Film Festival will bring a selection from the Berlin Film Festival in “Fresh from Berlin” section.
-Etienne Comar ‘s Berlin Film Festival opener Django, Hungarian director Ildikó Enyedi’s Golden Bear winner On Body and Soul will meet the audience.
+This year, Ankara International Film Festival brings a selection from the Berlin Film Festival in “Fresh from Berlin” section.
+Etienne Comar ‘s Berlin Film Festival opener Django, Hungarian director Ildikó Enyedi’s Golden Bear winner On Body and Soul meets the audience.
 Other films of the selection includes, Agnieszka Holland – Spoor, Calin Peter Netzer – Ana , Mon Amour, Thomas Arslan – Bright Nights, Andres Veiel – Beuys.

 One Country: Spain